-During the year, 241,611 shares at a consideration of £147,020 were bought back for cancellation.
+During the year, 846,270 shares were bought back for cancellation at no more than 5 per cent discount to the latest published NAV.
 In keeping with its policy of returning funds to shareholders, the Company will continue to consider opportunities for buybacks in the coming year.
-The total shares bought back represent 0.60 per cent of the weighted average number of shares in issue during the year ended 28 February 2022.
+The total shares bought back represented 1.62 per cent of the weighted average number of shares in issue during the year ended 28 February 2023.
+The Company have agreed to continue to make timely and consistent buybacks to ensure shareholders can liquidate their holdings throughout the year and to manage the level of discount to share price.